MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Depending on network conditions and other activity in your selected region, the deployment may take up to 50 minutes to complete.
 After that, you should see the text **Your deployment is complete** displayed on the deployment page.

-In the meanwhile, you can setup the secondary WLS cluster in parallel.
+In the meanwhile, you can set up the secondary WLS cluster in parallel.

-### Setup the secondary WLS cluster
+### Set up the secondary WLS cluster

-Follow the same steps in section [Setup the primary WLS cluster](#setup-the-primary-wls-cluster) to setup the secondary WLS cluser in East US region, except the following differences:
+Follow the same steps in section [Set up the primary WLS cluster](#set-up-the-primary-wls-cluster) to set up the secondary WLS cluster in East US region, except the following differences:

 1. In the "Basics" pane:
-   1. In the **Resource group** field, select **Create new** and fill in a differernt unique value for the resource group.
+   1. In the **Resource group** field, select **Create new** and fill in a different unique value for the resource group.
 For example, *wls-cluster-eastus-ejb113023*.
    1. Under **Instance details**, select **East US** for **Region**.

 ### Verify deployments of clusters

 Wait until both deployments of WLS clusters complete.
-In each cluster, there are an Azure Application Gateway and WLS admin server deployed.
+In each cluster, there is an Azure Application Gateway and WLS admin server deployed.
 The Azure Application Gateway acts as load balancer for all managed servers in the cluster.
 The WLS admin server provides a web console for cluster configuration.

-Follow instructions below to verify if the Azure Application Gateway and WLS admin console in each cluster work before moving to next step.
+Follow instructions to verify if WLS admin console in each cluster works before moving to next step.

 1. Select **Outputs** from the deployment page.
 1. Copy and write down the value of property **adminConsole**.
 Open it in a new browser tab.
-You should see login page of **WebLogic Server Administratiion Console**.
+You should see login page of **WebLogic Server AdministrationConsole**.
 Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
-If you are not able to sign in, you must troubleshoot and resolve the issue before continuing.
-Keep the WLS admin console open, you will use it later for app deployment.
+If you aren't able to sign in, you must troubleshoot and resolve the issue before continuing.
+Keep the WLS admin console open, you use it later for app deployment.

-Write down the IP address of the Azure Application Gateway for each cluster, you will use them when you setup the Azure Traffic Manager later.
+Write down the IP address of the Azure Application Gateway for each cluster, you use them when you set up the Azure Traffic Manager later.

 1. Open the resource group where your cluster is deployed.
 For example, select **Overview** to switch back Overview pane of the deployment page, and select **Go to resource group**.
 1. Find resource *gwip* with type **Public IP address**.
 Select to open.
 Look for **IP address** and write down its value.